capiaas/potree-docs/docs/source/index.rst

 The main purpose of the Potree Viewr is to make a web accessible version of the point clouds.

-How to View Data (Default Earthcontrol)
+How to Navigate (Default Earthcontrol)
 ------------------------------------------------

 * Double Click- sets center of rotation and zooms into that point.